Dental Sleep Medicine

 Oral Appliance Therapy

-OAT is an effective, non-invasive treatment option for snoring and OSA that fits easily into your lifestyle.
+OAT is an effective, noninvasive treatment option for snoring and OSA that fits easily into your lifestyle.
 An oral appliance looks like an orthodontic retainer and is worn only during sleep.
 It supports the jaw in a forward position to help keep your upper airway open, which prevents sleep apnea and snoring.

 Dr. Jacqueline Delash is trained to provide OAT and can make a custom-fitted oral appliance using impressions and models of your mouth.
-Patients enjoy it because it’s comfortable, easy to wear, quiet, portable, convenient for travel and easy to clean.
+Patients enjoy it because it’s comfortable, easy to wear, quiet, portable, convenient for travel, and easy to clean.

 If you think you may have sleep apnea – don’t worry – we can help.
 Schedule a consultation to discuss sleep apnea by calling 770-461-1141.